DGuhr/spring-otel-extended/README.md

 * `extension-based-otel-animal-app`: Call [http://localhost:8083/animals](http://localhost:8083/animals)
 * `Grafana`: Call `http://localhost:3001` to access the dashboard.
 Prometheus and Tempo data sources are already added.
 Username and Password: `admin // pass`

-To stop the stack, call `docker compose down` - if you want to delete the existing data, use `docker compose down -v` to delete the named volumes.
+To stop the stack, call `docker compose down`.

+If you want to delete the existing data, use `docker compose down -v` to delete the named volumes.

 ## TODO
-- Get the custom java agent extension to work.
 - use gradle / maven multi-module to make building the apps more convenient (contribution welcome)
+- ...?

+# DONE
+- Get the custom java agent extension for complemental spring spans to work. 🥳